vaultecki/py-vault-serial-wrapper/README.md

-# MicroPython Upload Tools - Production Ready
+# MicroPython Upload Tools

-Improved versions of `REPLace.py` and `SerialConnectionWrapper` with production-quality error handling, logging, and threading.
+Improved versions of `REPLace.py` and `SerialConnectionWrapper` with error handling, logging, and threading.

 ## Installation